DataSF/draft-publishing-standards/demographics/race-and-ethnicity/city-and-county-of-san-francisco/san-francisco-recommended-standard.md

 * **Ability to collect multiple values. **Not all systems are able to collect multiple selections for a single field value.
 Use the formats as follows:
   * Format A. Use this format if your system allows for the selection of multiple values.
 Most modern systems should be able to accommodate this.
   * Format B. Use this format if your system is unable to select multiple values.
 * **Option to collect detailed data. **Under each format option or via subsequent questions, you can collect additional details on subgroups.
 Each detailed option must roll up into a one of the 7 standard groups \(1\).
-See Appendix E for suggested options.
+See Appendix C for suggested options.

 > \(1\) Refer to 2015 National Content Test Race and Ethnicity Analysis Report.
 February 28, 2017.
 Matthews, Kelly et all.
 Pages 200-282 for roll up guidance